Get Outta My Dreams, Get into My Car

 "Get Outta My Dreams, Get into My Car" is a song by the Trinidadian-British singer Billy Ocean, based on a line in the Sherman Brothers' song "You're Sixteen".
-It was released as the first single from Ocean's seventh studio album Tear Down These Walls (1988).
-Part of its popularity lay in its cutting-edge (for the time) music video, which features animation mixed with live-action sequences.
+It was released as the first single from Ocean's seventh studio album, Tear Down These Walls (1988).
+Part of its popularity lay in its music video, which features animation mixed with live-action sequences.
 The saxophone solo is performed by Vernon Jeffrey Smith.

-"Get Outta My Dreams" became Ocean's third and most recent US no. 1 single, going to number one on both the US Billboard Hot 100 and Hot Black Singles charts.
+"Get Outta My Dreams" became Ocean's third and final US number-one single, topping both the US Billboard Hot 100 and Hot Black Singles charts.
 It was also his seventh and most recent single to reach the US top 10.
-The song also peaked at no. 1 in seven other countries, including Canada, where it was the country's most successful single of 1988, and at no. 3 on the UK Singles Chart, making it Ocean's sixth and final top 10 hit there.
+The song also peaked at number one in seven other countries, including Canada, where it was the country's most successful single of 1988, and at number three on the UK Singles Chart, making it Ocean's sixth and final top-10 hit there.